andreipfeiffer/tpm/README.md

-# tpm - Tiny Project Manager
+# tPM - tiny Project Manager

 Personal app that uses the MEAN stack concept, except that "M" is from MySQL, not Mongo.